MATE 664 Lecture 11

 • Think as “shortcuts” during diffusion

-Imperfection 1: Grain Boundaries
+Imperfection 1: grain boundaries

-Harrison’s ABC Model For GB Diffusion
+Harrison’s ABC model for GB diffusion

-• A regime
+• All regime

-• \(D_{XL} t > l^2\)
+• \(D_{XL} t > s^2\)

-• \(D_B t > l^2\)
+• \(D_B t > s^2\)

-• B regime
+• Boundary regime

-• \(D_{XL} t \gg l^2\)
+• \(D_{XL} t \approx \lambda^2\)

-• \(D_B t < l^2\)
+• \(D_B t > \lambda^2\)

 • coupled short-circuit and bulk diffusion

-• C regime
+• Core regime

-• \(D_{XL} t < l^2\)
+• \(D_{XL} t < \lambda^2\)

-• \(D_B t < l^2\)
+• \(D_B t > \lambda^2\)

 • diffusion confined to imperfections